NEW DATE: Colin Hay

 I have been playing across the west this month and as things have progressed, there are obviously increasing health concerns, regarding large crowd gatherings.

 We are doing this out of respect for the health and welfare of all involved.
-We are in process of rescheduling the rest of our SOLO tour this year March 26-May 10, 2020 into 2021.
+We are in process of rescheduling the rest of our SOLO tour.
 The good news is I plan to be out with my fantastic band this August 2020.

 I apologize for this, I hate postponing shows, and I look forward to seeing you all at a later and safer date.
 The only thing I’ll promise, is that the shows will be better, I’ll have a new record, and I’ll make sure my fingers hit the right strings.